huggingface/transformers/docs/source/model_doc/bert_japanese.rst

 There are models with two different tokenization methods:

-- Tokenize with MeCab and WordPiece and this requires some extra dependencies, `fugashi
+- Tokenize with MeCab and WordPiece.
+This requires some extra dependencies, `fugashi
   <https://github.com/polm/fugashi>`__ which is a wrapper around `MeCab <https://taku910.github.io/mecab/>`__.
 - Tokenize into characters.